 - people from six months of age with underlying medical conditions which predispose them to the risk of complications from influenza.

-Vaccination is recommended but NOT FUNDED for the following groups;
+Vaccination is recommended but NOT FUNDED under the National Immunisation Program for the following groups*;

 - All contacts of persons at high risk of influenza morbidity to protect them from the disease, such as;

 - Staff of nursing homes and long term residential facilities and

 - Any person who wishes to reduce the likelihood of becoming ill with influenza.